-Atlantic bonito are bonito fish found in the shallow waters of the Atlantic Ocean, the Mediterranean Sea and the Dead Sea.
+Atlantic bonito is bonito fish found in the shallow waters of the Atlantic Ocean, the Mediterranean Sea, and the Dead Sea.

 What’s the difference between bonito and bonita?

-At first, one might think these are simply the masculine and feminine forms of the word bonito in the Spanish language.
-While that may be true, they also refer to two different types of fish.
+At first, one might think these are simply the masculine and feminine forms of the word “bonito” in the Spanish language.
+While that may be true, they also refer to 2 different types of fish!

-They resemble the bonito but they are smaller.
-Many consider them to be a trash fish because they have a stronger taste than other tunas and they are often used as bait for shark.
+Many consider it to be a trash fish because it has a stronger taste than other tunas and is often used as bait for shark.

-However, they are commercially important in the West Indies where they are sold in frozen, fresh, dried, and canned varieties.
+However, it’s commercially important in the West Indies where it’s sold in frozen, fresh, dried, and canned varieties.